top of page

 Preserve the Valley (PTV) is a volunteer citizen action coalition dedicated to engaging and amplifying citizens’ voices in protecting and planning for the future of the Cuyahoga Valley region.
 We initially came together in the Fall of 2020 to oppose the City of Akron's request for high-end housing development proposals for the city-owned 45-acres of property above the Cuyahoga Valley known as Theiss Woods.
 For an overview of the project and environmental and infrastructure costs to the citizens of Akron, please see our Theiss Woods Brief.
 PTV and our followers were able to persuade the city to seek a sixth proposal which was submitted by the Western Reserve Land Conservancy to purchase the land for conservation at the city’s asking price.
 Read that conservation proposal here.

-Candidates’ answers to our environmental questions are especially relevant in light of the findings from a poll of Akron citizens which found 62% of them reported they favor environmental sustainability over economic value as the focus of new housing development.
+Candidates’ answers to our environmental questions are especially relevant in light of the findings from a poll of Akron citizens which found 62% reported they favor environmental sustainability over economic value as the focus of new housing development.

 1. How do you propose to increase citizen engagement in government decision-making? (not to exceed 500 words)